red-hat-storage/ocs-training/ocp4ocs4/ocs4-disconnected-install.md

 ## Building and mirroring standard redhat-operator catalog image
 Cluster administrators can build a custom Operator catalog image to be used by Operator Lifecycle Manager (OLM) and push the image to a container image registry that supports Docker v2-2.
 For a OCP cluster on a restricted network, this registry must have access to registry.access.redhat.com, registry.redhat.io and quay.io during the build and mirroring process (such as the mirror registry created during the restricted network installation).
 - **Build operators catalog for redhat-operators**
-The tag of the `origin-operator-registry` in the `--from` flag should match the major and minor versions of the OCP cluster (e.g., 4.4).
+The tag of the `ose-operator-registry` in the `--from` flag should match the major and minor versions of the OCP cluster (e.g., 4.4).
 If this is for an update of the redhat-operators catalog make sure to change the `ose-operator-registry` tag to latest version (e.g., v4.4 -> v4.5).
   ```
   oc adm catalog build --insecure --appregistry-endpoint https://quay.io/cnr --appregistry-org redhat-operators --from=registry.redhat.io/openshift4/ose-operator-registry:v4.4 --to=${MIRROR_REGISTRY_DNS}/olm/redhat-operators:v1 --registry-config=${AUTH_FILE}
   ```